Masahiro Tanaka says timing was right for return to Japan with Eagles

 “He pitched in America as well, so he’s been in my position,” Tanaka said, adding he’ll be asking Ishii for advice.

-Even in a league where a lot has changed, Tanaka will cut a familiar figure on the mound in the No. 18 that's been left vacant since he departed for North America in 2013.
+Even in a league where a lot has changed, Tanaka will cut a familiar figure on the mound in the No. 18 that’s been left vacant since he left in 2013.

 “I think the Tohoku fans have been waiting for this,” owner Hiroshi Mikitani said.